project-oak/oak/docs/oak_functions_abi.md

 ### `report_metric(buf_ptr: i32, buf_len: i32, value: i64) : i32`

-The Oak Functions WebAssembly module invokes `report_metric` to report the metric value `value` for a sum-based metric bucket identifed by a label.
+The Oak Functions WebAssembly module invokes `report_metric` to report the metric value `value` for a sum-based metric bucket identified by a label.
 The Oak Functions runtime reads the label from the label buffer at address `buf_ptr` with the corresponding number of bytes `buf_len` from the WebAssembly module's memory.
 The Oak Functions runtime returns an